 Azure Virtual Desktop partners are finding a home for the technology among small companies, large enterprises and, in some cases, as an extension to Citrix deployments.

 Microsoft's Azure-based desktop and application virtualization offering became generally available in September 2019.
-Since then, Microsoft has cited the technology as a digital transformation opportunity, encouraging partners to develop Windows Virtual Desktop (WVD) practices.
-Microsoft in September 2020 launched a WVD Advanced Specialization to help partners establish credibility and differentiation in the desktop as a service (DaaS) market.
+Since then, Microsoft has cited the technology as a digital transformation opportunity, encouraging partners to develop Azure Virtual Desktop (AVD) practices.
+Microsoft in September 2020 launched an AVD Advanced Specialization to help partners establish credibility and differentiation in the desktop as a service (DaaS) market.

-Some partners have responded to Microsoft's WVD message, wrapping services around the offering.
+Some partners have responded to Microsoft's AVD message, wrapping services around the offering.

 Howell Technology Group (HTG), an IT solutions provider based in the United Kingdom, is one such partner.
-The company earned a WVD Advanced Specialization last year and launched a WVD Fastrack program to help its clients deploy and manage their Microsoft DaaS environments.
+The company earned an AVD Advanced Specialization last year and launched an AVD FastTrack program to help its clients deploy and manage their Microsoft DaaS environments.

-HTG Founder and CTO Kevin Howell said WVD opens virtual desktop infrastructure technology to organizations that are smaller than typical VDI customers.
+HTG Founder and CTO Kevin Howell said AVD opens virtual desktop infrastructure technology to organizations that are smaller than typical VDI customers.
 In the past, a VDI deployment needed at least 200 seats to make sense from a cost-benefit perspective.
-That formula, however, has changed with WVD, which replaces on-premises servers with cloud resources.
+That formula, however, has changed with AVD, which replaces on-premises servers with cloud resources.

 "The cost of entry is so low, anybody can use it," Howell said, noting customers don't need to spend on servers and OS licenses.

-As a result, organizations with as few as five users can adopt WVD.
+As a result, organizations with as few as five users can adopt AVD.
 Small companies and education sector clients are deploying the technology, Howell said.